 I have an old green aluminum fondue pot from the ‘70s that I found at a thrift store.
-However, the fondue pot I love using is my Le Creuset Enameled Cast Iron Fondue Pot [affiliate link] shown here.
+I also love using my Le Creuset Enameled Cast Iron Fondue Pot.
 What I especially like about this fondue pot that you can prepare the chocolate fondue right in the pot on your stovetop instead of using another pot and then transferring the chocolate.
 Since its enameled cast iron, it heats up the same as my other Le Creuset pots, so I don’t run the chance of accidentally scalding the chocolate.

 The Le Creuset Enameled Cast Iron Fondue Pot also has an extremely sturdy and heavy stand, so you don’t have to worry about someone accidentally tipping over the pot or knocking over the burner element since it’s built right in.

 However, this recipe makes a lot of fondue, so if you're having a romantic meal and sharing just a little bit, a nice smaller, restaurant style table top fondue pot shown above that uses a candle to keep the chocolate warm is perfect.